KiLJ4EdeN/KerasApplications/README.md

 # KerasApplications
-Mobilenetv2 from keras applications with inverted residual blocks.
+Famous Architectures from the keras repository, written in a more readable way.